vdblab/FLORAL/README.md

 compositional features.
 Option `progress=TRUE` can be used to show the progress bar of the running algorithm.

 The data simulation procedure is described in the preprint.
+The expected run time for the following demo is about a minute.

 ``` r
 set.seed(23420)